jenn2325/PIT-DSC_Program/README.md

    is our entire Rmarkdown file that was used for parsing.

 * <b> tutorial </b>
-   is a tutorial of our process
+   is a tutorial for all kinds of general pdf data extrations and web scraping.

 * <b> Final_Presentation </b>
   is our final presentation for Sci4NY